gvwilson/sensibleadventures/iffy/iffy.md

 The Marine pushed Wales away and fired two quick shots.
 The sentry jerked as the shaped needles pinged off one of its mechanical knees.
-With a grinding sound that could almost have been a growl it charged at them.
+It charged at them with a grinding sound that could almost have been a growl.

 A small shape dropped from the ceiling and landed on its back.
 Iffy had just a moment to recognize Wales' toy bear